harrycresswell/harry/content/writing/page-site-params.md

 </head>
 ```

 This works great for the homepage.
-But, ideally, you’d want to change both the *title* and the *description* on a page-by-page basis.
+But, to improve SEO, you’d most likely want to change both the *title* and the *description* on a page-by-page basis.

 With some simple logic, you can look for a Page-level description, should it exist.
 Then fallback to your global site description Param, if not.